media consumption

 Parental media consumption

 We use digital media every day to read the news, manage our schedules, or watch videos and movies.
 Yet we rarely think about a crucial question: how do we use digital media when our children are nearby?
 Just one look at the playground is enough: Parents hold their smartphones in their hands, reading messages, scrolling through social media, or talking on the phone.
 Meanwhile, the child swings alone, and the chance for a shared conversation slips away.
 The same pattern appears in many everyday situations.
 During meals, the phone sits next to the plate while adults quickly scroll through a group chat.
 Even a walk usually includes a phone call, so no one responds to the child's questions.
-In the waiting room, at a café, on the bus, or walking home from daycare, the same scene appears: parents are present, but their thoughts are elsewhere.
-Children notice when they receive too little attention: »Mom, are you even listening to me?« They experience that their questions and thoughts don’t matter and withdraw over time.
-Conversations with parents form a key part of a child's development.
-They nurture curiosity and expand vocabulary.
-Through eye contact, listening and speaking, as well as shared activities, children develop essential emotional, cognitive, language, and social skills.
-The more digital media become part of everyday life, the less space there is to talk with one’s child about this and that.
-That’s why it’s up to us as parents to reflect on our media use in family life and to have more time for the things that truly matter.
+At home, in a café, on the bus or on the way back from daycare, the same scene appears: parents are present, but their thoughts are elsewhere.
+Children notice when they receive too little attention: »Dad, are you even listening to me?« They experience that their questions and thoughts don’t matter and withdraw over time.
+Conversations are an essential part of child development, as they foster curiosity and expand vocabulary.
+Yet the more digital media become part of everyday life, the less time there is to simply talk with your child.
+A responsible use of media in our family life gives more space to the things that truly matter.

 Family at the table, but the smartphones get all the attention.